LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 In the combined processing, we use the correspondences to refine the orientations.

+The details of the inter-epoch processing are explained below:

 ## Rough co-registration

 Based on the image orientations and DSM from each epoch, we first match the DSMs to roughly co-register the 2 epochs.